-Delivery/Service Vehicles: Kittelson will prepare a freight loading supply/code/demand analysis for the proposed project and variants.
-The freight loading demand calculated as part of Task 2 will be compared to the proposed loading supply and Planning Code requirements for the proposed project and variants with respect to location, number of spaces, and minimum dimensions.
+Delivery/Service Vehicles: Kittelson will prepare a freight loading supply/code/demand analysis.
+The freight loading demand calculated as part of Task 2 will be compared to the proposed loading supply and Planning Code requirements for the with respect to location, number of spaces, and minimum dimensions.
 The analysis will determine if proposed loading supply will accommodate anticipated demand.
 If the anticipated demand is not met, the analysis will determine if any potential hazards between freight loading and other vehicles, transit operations, bicyclists, or people walking would occur.
 Discussion of truck access to proposed freight loading spaces that interact with the public right-of-way and internal circulation will be provided.